SOPTIM/cgmes2pgm_suite/README.md

 `cgmes2pgm_suite` provides additional tools for `cgmes2pgm_converter` to integrate [PowerGridModel](https://github.com/PowerGridModel/power-grid-model) with the Common Grid Model Exchange Standard (CGMES).
 It focuses on performing the state estimation on CGMES datasets.

+## Project Status

+The SOPTIM PGM Converter is provided by SOPTIM AG.

+This repository is intentionally kept small and primarily serves demonstration, evaluation, and reproducibility purposes.
+While SOPTIM AG actively develops solutions in the area of power system analysis and grid data integration, this repository is not intended to represent the full functionality, performance, or support offering of commercial SOPTIM products.

+The code is made available under the Apache-2.0 license.
+The availability of this repository does not imply any warranty, maintenance obligation, support commitment, or product roadmap by SOPTIM AG.

+For additional information please contact SOPTIM AG directly.

 ## Features

 - Start an Apache Jena Fuseki as docker container